 Networking is a huge part of a model’s success.
-Marketing yourself through verbal communication and a good impression is vital to growing your connections and links within the industry.
+Marketing yourself through verbal communication and a good impression is vital to growing your connections and links within the fashion world.
 Building a catalogue of connections takes time and requires a lot of confidence.
 Many feel intimidated and shy to interact at work and social events yet the benefits are worthwhile.
-To help you network in your field we have curated tips and advice to get you started!
+To help you network in the modelling industry we have curated tips and advice to get you started!

 Simply by starting conversations, you can build a new relationship, which requires confidence and courage especially working a room full of strangers.
 However, a friendly, natural approach is well received and will help you introduce yourself with ease.
 Also, making good impressions at modelling jobs is another way to network without realising.
 Ensuring that you are doing a good job to be recommended to new clients or be hired again in the future.